jfreeman812/QE-Tools/sdlcs/code-management.rst

 Spike         A proof-of-concept that may not be merged as-is; can include a JIRA ID
 ============  ======================================================================

+A pull request should contain a single unit of work.
+The pull request should only add, remove, or change one feature / group of features.
+Do not bundle features together.
+Changes that need to be made across multiple repositories are acceptable, but reference the partnering pull requests within each other.
+To quote the `Linux kernel submission guidelines`_:

+    For example, if your changes include both bug fixes and performance enhancements for a single driver, separate those changes into two or more patches.
+If your changes include an API update, and a new driver which uses that new API, separate those into two pull requests.

+    On the other hand, if you make a single change to numerous files, group those changes into a single pull request.
+Thus a single logical change is contained within a single pull request.

+    The point to remember is that each pull request should make an easily understood change that can be verified by reviewers.
+Each pull request should be justifiable on its own merits.

 The final step before creating a pull request is to assign the appropriate reviewers.
 See `Collaborate: Review`_ to help determine the appropriate first reviewer(s).

 .. admonition:: Additional PR support